Essential Humahuaca

 On day 2, we will head across the Eastern range of the Andes to the Salinas Grandes salt flats before returning to Salta via the tobacco and sugar fields.

-This is also excellent territory for hiking, horseriding, mountain biking, or even walking with llama!
+With an extra day, this is also excellent territory for hiking, horseriding, mountain biking, or even walking with llama!
+Jujuy is also becoming known for its emerging boutique wineries.
 As ever, we’re here to tailor the tour to your request, so just let us know what you’d like to do.

 Included